taroooyan/bg-wiki/Nano-Operation-Manual.md

 *(Piezo electric buzzer?
 It's odd that it's got quieter over time, we're investigating changing the drive frequency of the buzzer which may help make the buzzer louder in general.

-*Datestamp in log file names?
+*Date/stamp in log file names?
 “One other thing I have noticed, is when you are doing readings the date stamp is the log number for the filing system so you can load it to the site.
 If you was to go out a second time in the same day you will see that the new file will be loaded to the all 0 file and not the date file.
 With this it writes over the all 0 file. if you try and go out a third time watch out, have your file downloaded because you will lose the prior history of your travels that was logged in the all 0 file, as it will over write again.
 So keep things backed up before you head out.
 It seems the only file that maybe loaded onto the site more then once is the all 0 file. because the date file for the event would have already been uploaded if you are consistent in uploading.
 I am not sure if there is a way to force a new file to be made to not overwrite old files while out in the field.”

 Please check all solder joints carefully - you must have missed a joint or have a cold solder joint.
 It can cause the display to act unpredictably.

-**Firmware: github; upgrades; troubleshooting****
+####### Firmware: github; upgrades; troubleshooting
 * for the current version of firmware see the description of file bGeigieNano in https://github.com/Safecast/bGeigieNanoKit [V1.2.9 on 24-10-2013]

-* Firmware upgrades of FIO via FTDI: [see wiki page "How to setup build environment..."]
+* Firmware upgrades of Fio via FTDI: [see [["How to setup build environment..."|https://github.com/Safecast/bGeigieNanoKit/wiki/How-to-setup-build-environment-on-Mac-OS-X]]

 * more questions: go to nano.safecast.org, devices support and discussion google group or email info@safecast.org

-**Cleaning **
+######Cleaning
 (First remove the nano from the case .Never wet the Nano interior.)

 *.
 Use a soft brush and air blower can be used o the Nano, carefully.
 (Vacuum?)
 (Electronics labs use unheated air blowers for dusting off parts)